 Rachel is a recent graduate of the Yale School of Forestry & Environmental Studies.

 Jeremy is a current student at the Yale School of Forestry and Environmental Studies (FES), focusing on environmental policy analysis and climate adaptation at the local and regional level.
 Before attending Yale FES, he worked in the U.S. Senate and at Bloomberg BNA, researching and analyzing environmental health and safety regulations at the state and federal level.
 Jeremy is excited to work within the Greater New Haven Community to transform and beautify community greenspaces this summer.

 Michele is a recent graduate with a focus on urban environmental studies.
 Michele was working in urban forestry and environmental education in California before coming to New Haven.
 Michele loves planting, pruning, and climbing trees and is excited to be helping with GreenSpaces this summer!

-Caroline (Caro) is a master student at the Yale School of Forestry, studying urban forestry and environmental management.
-She was born and raised in around around San Francisco, CA, where she first fell in love with the natural and built environment.
+Caroline (Caro) is a master's student at the Yale School of Forestry, studying urban forestry and environmental management.
+She was born and raised in and around San Francisco, CA, where she first fell in love with the natural world and developed a strong sense of place.
 Before coming to Yale, she taught at an elementary school in the Bay Area, ran a school garden program, worked on urban farms and gardens, and built big wooden structures with children at the San Francisco Tinkering School.
 She is passionate about trees, forests, gardens, and youth - and she loves working in the city!